MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-troubleshoot-online-endpoints.md

 - Machine learning engineers who deploy models can try to reduce the resource request of the deployment.

   - If you directly define the resource request in the deployment configuration via the resource section, try to reduce the resource request.
   - If you use `instance type` to define resource for model deployment, contact the IT operator to adjust the instance type resource configuration.
-For more information, see [How to manage Kubernetes instance types](how-to-manage-kubernetes-instance-types.md).
+For more information, see [Create and manage instance types](how-to-manage-kubernetes-instance-types.md).

 #### Region-wide VM capacity